Southampton-RSG-Training/industry-skills-agile-training/episodes/21-collaboration-workflow.md

 FIXME: challenge - which approach suits your use of version control in most cases? and scenarios for when to and when not to squash merge: twenty people giving many commits to a single feature branch (i.e. want to keep history), simple changes that need to revert (i.e. changing colours back and forth, or testing)

-## Pull Requests and Code Reviews

-So far we've looked at different ways we can work on separate strands of development in branches and then merge them.
-Since they are independent, it's sometimes difficult to know what the overall effect will be when they are finally merged.

 :::::::::::::::::::::::::::::::::::::::  challenge

 ## Group Exercise: What are the Risks?